An empirical study of question discussions on Stack Overflow: Case Study Results

 For each question, we construct the timeline consisting of each event, and we analyze the prevalence of question discussions with respect to other Q\&A activities.
 Here, we focus mainly on two key events: when the question receives its first answer, and when it receives the accepted answer.

-\rheader{Results:} \textbf{Stack Overflow questions are discussed by 33.5 million comments and 1.0 million chat messages, forming a large dataset of community question discussions, in addition to the 16.8 million questions and 25.9 million answers.} The proportion of questions with discussions also nearly doubled from 32.3\% in 2008 to 59.3\% in 2013, and has remained roughly stable since then.
+\rheader{Results:} \textbf{Stack Overflow questions are discussed by 43.6 million comments and 1.5 million chat messages, forming a large dataset of community question discussions, in addition to the 22.0 million questions and 32.7 million answers.} The proportion of questions with discussions also nearly doubled from 32.3\% in 2008 to 59.3\% in 2013, and has remained roughly stable since then.
 Fig.~\ref{fig:question_discussion_year_dist_all} shows the number and proportion of questions with discussions per year, and Fig.~\ref{fig:question_discussion_year_dist_accepted} suggests a similar trend for questions with an accepted answer.
+Since a question may receive its first comment several years later, it is likely that the proportion of recent years will increase slightly in the future.

 \textbf{Question discussions occur throughout the Q\&A process, ranging from before the first answering event to after the accepted answer is posted.} Fig.~\ref{fig:question_answer_discussion_flow} shows the proportion of question discussions relative to answering events in the Q\&A process.
 The height of the band across each vertical line indicates the proportion of questions with a specific activity occurring in that phases of a question thread's life cycle.
 For example, from the left-most bar, all questions can be split into two groups: questions with discussions (\Qd{}) and questions without discussions (\Qnd{}).
-The top band (with strata in blue) represents 58.8\% of the questions with discussions and the bottom band (with strata in red) represents 41.2\% of the questions without any discussions.
+The top band (with strata in blue) represents 59.2\% of the questions with discussions and the bottom band (with strata in red) represents 40.8\% of the questions without any discussions.
 Flowing from left to right, the strata in blue and red continue to represent the questions with and without discussions until the right most band where it represent the final answering status of the question.